TEXT

 It seemed like the drops were escaping from the handkerchief.

-I wished the handkerchief to turn back white, so I wished all drops escaped from it.
+I wished the handkerchief to turn back white, so I wished all drops escaped

 Each drop brought different pattern much more complex than before.